-For companies tasked with supplying up-to-the-moment financial or customer information, virtual disaster recovery (DR) and server backup are critical parts
+For companies tasked with supplying up-to-the-moment financial or customer information, virtual disaster recovery (DR) and server backup are critical parts of everyday business operations.

 The need for constant virtual server backup and data protection is even more pronounced for highly virtualized organizations like the facility at Kroll Factual Data, an information services business located in Loveland, Colo.
 As an early adopter of server virtualization, Kroll Factual Data now touts a Microsoft Hyper-V environment supporting about 1,700 virtual machines (VMs) across disaster recovery, development, quality assurance (QA) and production groups.